Leadership

 Partners

-These partners collaborates with the Office for Victims of Crime (OVC), the Office of Justice Programs (OJP), and the U.S. Department of Justice (USDOJ) to support the creation of comprehensive multidisciplinary coalitions focused on identifying and addressing elder justice issues in states and tribal communities.
+These partners collaborate with the Office for Victims of Crime (OVC), the Office of Justice Programs (OJP), and the U.S. Department of Justice (USDOJ) to support the creation of comprehensive multidisciplinary coalitions focused on identifying and addressing elder justice issues in states and tribal communities.

 Funding from the OVC is distributed through a cooperative agreement between OVC and Lifespan of Greater Rochester.
 Lifespan oversees and manages the National Center for State and Tribal Elder Justice Coalitions.
-The other Center Partners provide technical assistance, coordinate peer leadership groups, deliver training, and offer various forms of support to help build comprehensive, multidisciplinary coalitions that tackle elder justice issues in states and tribal communities
+The other Center Partners provide technical assistance, coordinate peer leadership groups, deliver training, and offer various forms of support to help build comprehensive, multidisciplinary coalitions that tackle elder justice issues in states and tribal communities.

 -